ssharker21/eznhd/README.md

 # eznhd
-This project is to help people with NHD
+This site is to help students find resources for the National History Day Competition